 The car on display in Ken’s collection is 1 of 91 built and is the only one finished in Saffron Yellow.
 Oldsmobile produced 4,296 4-4-2 convertibles in 1969, 121 came with the W-30 upgrade only 91 of which had four-speed transmissions.
 With the exception of this car, it is not known how many others are still in existence.

 Considered to be undoubtedly one of the finest 4-4-2 examples in the country, Ken became only the fourth owner of this spectacular and rare Oldsmobile when he acquired it from the prestigious Milt Robson collection.
 Finished in dazzling Saffron Yellow paint with Black stripes and fitted with a 360 hp, 400 cu. in.
-V-8 engine with 10.5:1 compression, four-barrel carburetor, four-speed manual transmission, dual exhausts (hence the 4-4-2 designation), independent front suspension with A-arms and coil springs with four link and coil springs at the rear, police duty front discs with rear wheel drum brakes, the car is in better than new condition.
+V-8 engine with 10.5:1 compression, four-barrel carburetor, four-speed manual transmission, dual exhausts, independent front suspension with A-arms and coil springs with four link and coil springs at the rear, police duty front discs with rear wheel drum brakes, the car is in better than new condition.
 Note: When the automatic transmission was introduced as an option the 442 stood for 400 Cu.
 In. engine, 4bbl carburetor and dual exhaust.

 The fully documented history of the car has John Kasdorf purchasing it new off the Story Oldsmobile showroom floor in Lansing, Michigan for $4,203.69, which included the optional close-ratio four-speed manual transmission ($184.80), power steering ($100.05), Super Stock II wheels ($73.72), deluxe pushbutton radio ($69.51), tinted glass ($38.97), sports console ($61.09) and W-30 package ($263.30).